S1Y333/FinanceTracker/README.md

 - [x] Add security features to restrict what user can enter in the entry fields (e.g., only numbers for amounts)
 - [x] Allow users to add new subcategories and total and charts will refresh after new entries
 - [x] Add warning when there's no data for the chart
-- [ ] Add AI-powered insights on spending habits
+- [x] Add AI-powered insights on spending habits
+- [x] Vertical Scroll bar and mouse scroll

 <p align="right">(<a href="#readme-top">back to top</a>)</p>